What is digital economy? has been saved

 What is it about these companies that allows them to re-imagine the traditional boundaries and value proposition of their industry?
 What can these young companies teach you about leading a digital transformation in your industry?
 How will you adapt to the emerging fluidity found in traditional roles?

-There are four fundamental areas of digital transformation central to business success in the digital economy.
+There are some fundamental areas of digital transformation central to business success in the digital economy.

 Future of work

-People regularly work from different offices, their home, or a local coffee shop.
+People regularly work from different offices, their home, or a local coffee shop – now even more so since the pandemic has pushed remote working to the fore.
 While where we work has changed, we all expect the same level of connectivity experienced in the physical office.
 The emergence of this flexible, global enterprise requires organisations to manage a dynamic ecosystem of talent and enable next-generation digital business processes that prove to be effective, even when distributed across various places and time zones.

 In the digital economy, all customers – business-to-business as well as business-to-consumer alike – want to interact with businesses when and where they want and in a fashion that is most convenient for them.
 Additionally, customers desire engagement with brands through experiences that are seamless, omnichannel, direct, contextual, and personalised.

 It has become crucial to give all customers a personalised and unique journey right from the minute they land on a business’s website, all the way to making a purchase in your store and beyond.

 While the global middle class is expected to expand threefold by 2030, there is increasing pressure on essential business resources, which are growing at a slower rate of 1.5 times.
 The answer to this mismatch lies in how enterprises securely share data in real time to enable next-generation commerce applications to thrive.